carsdotcom/skelebot/CONTRIBUTING.md

 ### Open a Pull Request

-Once you have made your changes in your forked repository branch (and all tests are passing) you can open a Pull Request to get your code reviewed by the maintainers.
+Once you have made your changes in your forked repository (and all tests are passing) you can open a Pull Request to get your code reviewed by the maintainers.
 Iterate your changes as the project maintainers comment on your code.
-Once the maintainers have agreed that the code is ready, it will be merged into the master branch of this repository.
+Once the maintainers have agreed that the code is ready, it will be merged into the master branch of this repository and become a part of Skelebot.
+Yay!